BobaBoard/boba-docs/docs/engineering/knowledge-base.md

 To work on BobaBoard code, you will first need to **clone** the corresponding GitHub repository to your own machine.
 Every developer will **clone** the same repository, **commit** edited code on their own PC, and **push** **commits** to GitHub for storage.
 Periodically, you will also need to **pull** updates from GitHub to your own machine to keep the code in your **respository** up to date.

 If **conflicts** between separate code edits arise, these are detected and solved by git through a process called **merge**.

+### Git Terminology

+- `repo`: Short for `repository`.
+This refers to the project folder that git keeps track of, and all the files in it.
+- `fork`: Your own copy of a repo.
+- `branch`: A separate version of a repo that can be edited without affecting the main repo.
+- `commit`: A record of changes made to files in a git repo.
+- `pull request`: A "request" that the other person "pull" the changes from your repo into their repo.
+Used to merge changes from one fork of a repo into another.
+- `merge`: The process of combining changes made in two different versions of a repo (branch or fork) so that the receiving repo has all the changes made in both.

+### Git FAQ

+**Why do I have to fork to work on anything?**

+Only the BobaLord is allowed to edit the original copy of BobaDocs.
+This is good, because it prevents random people from showing up and screwing up the site.
+This also means that *you* can't edit them directly.
+Forking creates a repo that you *can* edit, from which you can send the changes you make back to the original repo.

+**Why are branches useful?**

+Brances let developers separate what they're working on, so problems that arise when working on one issue don't affect any other work that may be being done concurrently.
+Making good use of branches is key to keeping a project history easy to understand.
+It also keeps multiple people working on the same project from stepping on each other's toes.